Quickstart: Block access when a session risk is detected with Azure Active Directory Conditional Access

 - Identity Protection - The scenario in this quickstart requires Identity Protection to be enabled.
 If you don't know how to enable Identity Protection, see Enabling Azure Active Directory Identity Protection.

-Tor Browser - The Tor Browser is designed to help you preserve your privacy online.
-Identity Protection detects a sign-in from a Tor Browser as sign-ins from anonymous IP addresses, which has a medium risk level.
+- Tor Browser - The Tor Browser is designed to help you preserve your privacy online.
+Identity Protection detects a sign-in from a Tor Browser as sign-ins from anonymous IP addresses, which have a medium risk level.
 For more information, see Azure Active Directory risk events.

 - A test account called Alain Charon - If you don't know how to create a test account, see Add cloud-based users.